 The Multi-Order Coverage framework (MOC; \citealt{fernique2015}) allows compact, hierarchical representation of arbitrary sky regions, and is widely used visualizing survey footprints, catalog coverage, and boolean region operations.
 The MOCpy Python library \citep{boch2019} implements an interface for manipulating MOCs in pure Python.
 However, MOCpy is primarily focused on region-level operations and is not optimized for high-resolution boolean masking of extended exclusion zones (e.g., around bright stars) across billions of pixels.

 The prior literature has also established methods and procedures for survey-specific bright star masking.
 For the Pan-STARRS 3$\pi$ survey, (\citealt{farrow2014}) binned the survey footprint into $3.3''$ equal-area pixels, computed coverage and variance maps, and defined exclusion regions around bright stars using the UCAC4/Hipparcos catalog and a power-law fit of mask radius vs magnitude.
 They also applied a conservative cut on stack coverage ($\leq$3 exposures) and expanded mask borders by one pixel to mitigate edge effects.
 Their workflow illustrates the coupling of bright-source masks, depth/coverage flags and geometric clean-up in a modern 2-meter, wide-area imaging survey.
 For HSC-SSP, \citet{coupon2018} describes the construction and validation of bright-star masks based on Gaia and Tycho-2 data.
 Their analysis quantifies saturation effects, completeness trade-offs, and downstream impacts on number counts and clustering.
 These HSC masks (Arcturus release) remain as the only reference for bright-star mitigation in deep 8-meter wide-field telescope imaging.
+The angular mask applied to the galaxy samples in DES Year 3 analysis \citep{Porredon2021, Rozo2016, RodriguezMonroy2022} imposes additional data selection cuts that affect cosmological tests, such as correlation functions, e.g., \citep{Ross2011}.
+More recently, DES Y6 analysis showed improved mitigation of spatially varying observational systematics through masking, as reported in \citep{Rodriguez2025}.
+Observational systematics encompasses effects related to observing conditions, survey strategy, and astrophysical foregrounds, such as stellar density, dust extinction, galactic cirrus, and near galaxies and globular clusters.
+For each of these, a map of their spatial distribution on the sky could be built up, and they are known as property maps \citep{2025arXiv250105739B}.

-More recently, the angular mask applied to the galaxy samples in DES Year 3 analysis \citep{Porredon2021, Rozo2016, RodriguezMonroy2022} imposes further data selection cuts that impact cosmological tests, such as the correlation functions, e.g. \citep{Ross2011, Rodriguez2025}.
-Therefore, new tools are needed to manage and combine the multiple property maps required to define the angular selection function of future surveys like the BSF-DOE Vera C. Rubin Observatory's Legacy survey of Space and Time (LSST); \cite{Ivezic2019}.
+Therefore, new tools are needed to manage and combine the multiple property maps required to define the angular selection function of future surveys like the NSF-DOE Vera C. Rubin Observatory's Legacy survey of Space and Time (LSST); \cite{Ivezic2019}.